-Freshman forward Anthony DeCenzo had two goals and an assist for the Catamounts
+Freshman forward Anthony DeCenzo posts two goals and assist for Catamounts

 ORONO, Maine - Vermont scored four first period goals and defeated the University of Maine 7-2 in men's ice hockey action on Friday night at Alfond Arena in Orono, Maine.
 Anthony DeCenzo and Jack Downing each had a pair of goals for Vermont, while Theo Andersson (Gothenburg, Sweden) and Gustav Nyquist (Malmo, Sweden) tallied goals for the Black Bears.
 Maine falls to 11-10-6 on the season and 8-8-4 in Hockey East play.
 Vermont improves to 7-15-5 overall and 5-11-4 in conference play.

 Vermont jumped out to a 1-0 lead 4:17 into the first period.
 Sebastian Stalberg had a shot Maine goalie Dan Sullivan (York, Pa.) saved, but the rebound lay in the crease and Chris McCarthy shot it past Sullivan.
 The Catamounts added to their lead less than three minutes later.
 Kyle Medvec carried the puck down the ice and around the goal.
 His initial shot was saved by Sullivan, but he collected his own rebound and beat Sullivan to extend the lead to 2-0.

 Downing extended the lead to 3-0 when he received a pass from Drew MacKenzie in the slot and wristed the puck past Sullivan at 14:41.
 Chris McCarthy also assisted on the goal.